auerswal/pubcloud2020/ex4-infra/README.md

 resource notes that use of an EIP should result in changing outputs from using the instance's `public_ip` attribute to the EIP's `public_ip` attribute.
-I'll just the EIP data to the existing output to see what happens.
+I'll just add the EIP data to the existing output to see what happens.

 ### Elastic Network Interface

 Each EC2 instance I have created during the exercises included one ENI.
-Adding another ENI adds an additional vNIC to the instance.
+Adding another ENI adds an additional "vNIC" to the instance.

 Similar to the idea of a management subnet,
 I'll add the ENI as a second interface to the jump host,